singh-man/books/crackingTheCoding/02_linkedLists.md

 4. FastRunner is LOOP_SIZE   -   K steps behind SlowRunner.
 5. FastRunner catches  up to SlowRunner at a rate of 1 step per unit of time.

 So, when  do they  meet?
-Well, if FastRunner is LOOP_SIZE           K  steps  behind  SlowRunner, and FastRunner catches  up at a rate of 1 step per unit of time, then they meet  after L OOP_SIZE   -   K steps.
+Well, if FastRunner is LOOP_SIZE = K  steps  behind  SlowRunner, and FastRunner catches  up at a rate of 1 step per unit of time, then they meet  after LOOP_SIZE = K steps.
 At this point, they will be K steps before the head of the loop.
 Let's call this point  Collisionspot.

 ![](media/02_8_1.JPG)